gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 Funnel creates a secure tunnel between you local server and the internet, providing a publicly accessible HTTPS endpoint that can be used to reach the Adhoc File Signer Server from anywhere.

 After installing and configuring Tailscale on your server, `tailscale` CLI utility becomes available.
-You can use it for establishing a funnel for the local port 3205 (the port where `adhoc-sign-server` listens for incoming HTTP requests):
+You can use it to establish a funnel for the local port 3205 (the port where `adhoc-sign-server` listens for incoming HTTP requests):

 ```sh
 tailscale funnel 3205